 The BASW degree at Humboldt State University is accredited by the Council on Social Work Education (CSWE).

+13. Indiana Wesleyan University (Marion, IN)Indiana Wesleyan offers their traditional BSW program in an online format in order to best meet the needs of their students.
+Their program has a Christian focus, and is comprised of a combination of “classroom” experience, volunteer activities, and field work.
 The degree requires a total of 400 field hours for graduation, 120 semester hours and 30 hours of general education.
 The online option has multiple start dates to best accommodate the student.
 Some of the social work classes include Human Behavior and the Social Environment, Social Research, and Social Welfare Organization.

 Indiana Wesleyan’s BSW has been accredited by CSWE for over 25 years.

 14. Wayne State (Detroit, MI)Wayne State University requires a minimum of 120 credit hours to be completed for their degree.
 Two-thirds of those hours are professional courses, and one-third are co-requisites and electives.
 The program is centered around four main focuses:

 - Values and ethics

 - Social justice

 - Oppression and discrimination